JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 * _Scripting host_ – an application or component that handles script compilation and execution – actually
   running scripts of this type.

-With all of this in mind, it’s best to split the project into two modules.
+With all of this in mind, it's best to split the project into two modules.

 ## Before you start